foscoa/quantitative_research/README.md

 # Quantitative Research
-In this repository we develop quantiative strategies.
+In this repository we develop quantitative strategies.